 In North Vancouver, BC our local mountains offer plenty of mountain biking trails with everything from easy cross-country to technical downhill.
 The more technical trails contain numerous natural challenges like fallen logs, giant boulders to drop off, ravines to jump across, etc.

 We are lucky to have people who are dedicated to maintaining our trails, keeping them challenging and keeping them open.
+When you visit our trails consider supporting the North Shore Mountain Biking Association who care for our sustainable trail network.
 Whether you are looking to get a work-out or just try a new sport, mountain biking in North Vancouver will get your blood pumping.

 Mountain Biking in North Vancouver